Gre-mie/fight_game/contributing.md

 ## Run tests

-Use `./tests.sh [path]` from the project root to exicute all valid test files in the directory
+Use `./tests.sh [path]` from the project root to exicute all valid test files in given directory and sub directories.
+If no path given will run tests from `./tests/`